 There is no intention here to provide a concise flow chart or menu driven routine which will provide the reader with a full specification for any given situation.
 Not that we are holding back or exercising caution, the fact is that pavement design is a very broad subject with more complexities and technical anomalies than many other areas of engineering design.
-However, we can usefully consider what we know to be the major issues, so here they are:
+However, based on our extensive knowledge and practical experience here are the principal areas of consideration for the designer;

 Number 1 is 'Site Category'